Mecaru/homogeneisation/model_descriptions/.ipynb_checkpoints/4_phases-checkpoint.md

 # 4-phase model
-[Maurer, 1990.
+[E.H.J.
+Maurer, 1990.
 An interlayer model to describe the physical properties of particulate composites.
 In: Ishida H, editor, Controlled interphases in composite materials.
-Elsevier Science Publishing Co, pp. 491-504.]
+Elsevier Science Publishing Co, 491-504]

+[E. Herve and A. Zaoui, 1993. n-Layered inclusion-based micromechanical modelling.
+Int.
+J. Engng Sci., 31, 1-10]

+Notation:
+$G$ shear modulus,
+$K$ Bulk modulus,
+$\nu$ Poisson's ratio,
+$E$ Young modulus,
+volume fraction of fillers $f$, index $f$ for filler, index $m$ for matrix, index $i$ for interphase and $\bar{X}$ for the homogeneous medium.
 ## Spherical isotropic inclusions ramdomly dispersed

 Account for an interphase of volume fraction and behavior